2 Bedroom Home in Billings - $219,000

 Great Townhome in a desirable location.
 All in one level.
 HOA covers lawn care, sprinklers, snow removal, exterior maintenance, insurance, water, sewer and garbage.
 Close to restaurants and retail center.
+Townhouse is rented need appointment to show at least 48 hours notice.
 Pet restrictions one dog under 40 pounds and two cats.
 SHOWINGS FRIDAY AFTERNOONS ONLY!

 2 Bedroom Home in Billings - $219,000